Kaurin/lab-teleport/Readme.md

 * Host must have teleport installed for `tsh` / `tctl` use on your workstation
 * DNS and SSL
   * If this is a public lab (accessible from the internet)
-    * If Teleport is accessible from the internet use the `acme` config in your `teleport.yaml` - TODO not supported at the moment
+      * Use the `acme` config in your `teleport.yaml`
-    * Be on a public DNS that resolves to your public IP which has port `443` port-forwarded to `192.168.0.160` (assuming home lab)
+      * Be on a public DNS that resolves to your public IP which has port `443` port-forwarded to `192.168.0.160` (assuming home lab behind an internet-facing router)
   * If this is a private lab (not accessible from the internet)
     * CloudFlare hosted domain
     * CloudFlare token placed at the root of this git repository as `token.txt`.